pollingj/spree-enhanced-option-types/README.md

   * using 2d table of radio boxes (only when there are only 2 option types!)
 * Javascript helpers:
   * Instant updating of price based on variant selected using above methods
-  * Instand updating of number of on_hand units
+  * Instant updating of number of on_hand units
   * enabling/disabling options that don't have corresponding variant.
   * products.js override (edge spree only) for working with variant images